Gradient Norm Regularization Second-Order Algorithms for Solving Nonconvex-Strongly Concave Minimax Problems: Introduction

 \subsection{Contributions}

-In this paper, we focus on developing a gradient norm regularized second-order algorithm to solve the nonconvex-strongly concave minimax optimization problems.
+In this paper, we focus on developing a more efficient and robust second-order algorithm to solve the nonconvex-strongly concave minimax optimization problems.
 We summarize our contributions as follows.

-We first propose a gradient norm regularized trust region (GRTR) algorithm to solve the nonconvex-strongly concave minimax optimization problems, where the objective function of the trust region subproblem in each iteration adopts a regularized version of the Hessian matrix, and the regularization coefficient and the radius of the ball constraint are proportional to the root mean square of the gradient norm.
-It can be shown that the iteration complexity of the GRTR algorithm to obtain an $\mathcal{O}(\epsilon,\sqrt{\epsilon})$-second-order stationary point is bounded by $\tilde{\mathcal{O}}(\rho^{0.5}\kappa^{1.5}\epsilon^{-3/2})$, where $\tilde{\mathcal{O}}$ hides only absolute constants and logarithmic factors.
+We first propose a gradient norm regularized trust-region (GRTR) algorithm to solve the nonconvex-strongly concave minimax optimization problems, where the objective function of the trust-region subproblem in each iteration adopts a regularized version of the Hessian matrix, and the regularization coefficient and the radius of the ball constraint are proportional to the root mean square of the gradient norm.
+It can be shown that the iteration complexity of the GRTR algorithm to obtain an $\mathcal{O}(\epsilon,\sqrt{\epsilon})$-second-order stationary point is bounded by $\tilde{\mathcal{O}}(\ell^{1.5}\rho^{0.5}\mu^{-1.5}\epsilon^{-1.5})$, where $\tilde{\mathcal{O}}$ hides only absolute constants and logarithmic factors.
 Ignoring the logarithmic factor, this iteration complexity is consistent with the state-of-art existing second-order algorithms \cite{Luo2022FindingSS,Chen2023ACR,Yao2024TwoTR}.
-In addition, compared with the MINIMAX-TR algorithm \cite{Yao2024TwoTR}, our method does not need to always fix the trust region radius, but the trust region radius varies according to the gradient norm, which leads to better numerical performance.
+In addition, compared with the MINIMAX-TR algorithm \cite{Yao2024TwoTR}, our method does not need to always fix the trust-region radius, but the trust-region radius varies according to the gradient norm, which leads to better numerical performance.
 Compared with the MINIMAX-TRACE algorithm \cite{Yao2024TwoTR}, we do not require additional function information and do not need to assume that the gradient has a uniform upper bound.

+To solve large-scale problems, we propose an inexact GRTR algorithm variant (IGRTR) that uses either truncated conjugate gradient or negative curvature to solve the trust region subproblem inexactly.
+The IGRTR algorithm requires a total of $\tilde{\mathcal{O}}(\ell^{2.25}\rho^{0.25}\mu^{-1.75}\epsilon^{-1.75})$ Hessian-vector products and $\tilde{\mathcal{O}}(\ell^2\rho^{0.5}\mu^{-2}\epsilon^{-1.5})$ gradient ascent steps to find $\mathcal{O}(\epsilon,\sqrt{\epsilon})$-second-order stationary points with high probability.
+Compared with the IMCN algorithm \cite{Luo2022FindingSS} and the ICLM algorithm \cite{Chen2023ACR}, the proposed IGRTR algorithm has better complexity bounds in terms of Hessian-vector product calls, which is the main computational effort when solving large-scale problems.